10 Genius Hacks to Save Money on Spices

 6. Don’t Overlook Spice Stores

-You might think that spice stores are definitely not the place to save money on spices.
-That probably is true for common herbs and spices.
+You might think spice stores are not the place to save money on spices.
+That’s probably true for common herbs and spices, but you can find whole spices at a good price.

-On the plus side: They have whole versions of ground spices like allspice, which is a better value.
-They’re ideal for finding hard-to-find specialty spices.
-You’ll get advice about what you need.
+Spice stores also have whole versions of ground spices like allspice, which is a better value.
+They’re ideal for finding hard-to-find specialty spices, and you’ll get advice about what you need.

-Many of these stores guarantee that there are no hidden additives like MSG.
-And, like all small businesses, they offer extras to attract and keep customers.
+Many of these stores also guarantee that there are no hidden additives.
+And, like many small businesses, they offer extras to attract and keep customers.

 Back to top ↑